thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

     ![Go to object]({{ site.baseurl }}/images/scriptability-migrate-answers-created.png "Go to object")

 ### Limitations
 You cannot import manually compressed .zip files.
-You can only import .zip files that you exported from ThoughtSpot: either an object and its associated data sources, or multiple objects of the same type that you exported from the object list page.
+You can only import .zip files that you exported from ThoughtSpot: a custom SpotApp, an object and its associated data sources, or multiple objects of the same type that you exported from the object list page.